 We’ve all been out to dinner at a restaurant and asked for a wine recommendation, only to have the server come up with nothing.
 It’s not a great look for your restaurant.

-In contrast, when a knowledgeable staff member can provide expert advice right there at the table, it takes the guest experience to a five-star level.
+In contrast, when a knowledgeable staff member can provide expert advice right there, it takes the guest experience to a five-star level, ultimately enhancing the table service.
 This is critical to help you rise above your competition and turn first-time diners into loyal regulars.

 3. Adds Cachet